 History & Heritage

-Fast-forward to the late 20th and early 21st centuries, and Brazilian wines have advanced spectacularly: investment in modern vinification equipment, improved vineyard practices and a better understanding of export markets have combined to produce wines that are regular award-winners on the international stage.
+Fast-forward to the late 20th and early 21st centuries, and Brazilian wines have advanced spectacularly: investment in modern vinification equipment, much improved vineyard practices and a better understanding of export markets have combined to produce wines that are regular award-winners on the international stage.
 Indeed, Brazil’s first ever Gold Medal at the International Wine Challenge competition was won back in 2011 – one of well over 4000 awards that have been won internationally by Brazilian wineries in the last decade.

 Illustrating further the recent progress made by local winemakers, in the October 2018 edition of Decanter magazine, some 17 of the 20 Brazilian wines sampled were awarded 90 points or more.
 A year later, Decanter featured an in-depth 5 page article on Brazil, written by Dirceu Vianna Junior MW, together with the author’s ‘Top 12’ selection – and we were delighted that half of the wines mentioned are imported by ourselves!

 We offer an extensive range of sparkling, red, white and rosé wines, sourced directly from a wide range of producers and regions of Brazil, so are confident you will find a wine to suit your tastes.
-Based in Ipswich, Suffolk, our wines are stored at bonded facilities close to London.
+Based in Ipswich, Suffolk, our wines are stored at a bonded warehouse close to London.

 What type of wine will I be drinking – and which grapes will I find?

 Stylistically, Brazilian wines sit between the Old World and the New World, due in no small part to the enduring influence of European immigrants (especially Italians).
 The wines are generally very well made, clean, with pure fruit and at times can be highly aromatic.
 They tend to contain less alcohol than equivalent wines originating from similar latitudes in Chile or Argentina, for example.
-Barrels ageing is used but mainly only for reds and often only for short periods (4-6 months), in either new or used oak.
+Barrel ageing is used but mainly only for reds and often only for short periods of around 4-6 months, in either new or used oak.
 While not overly tannic, many of the reds seem to find the ideal balance between fruit, acidity and tannins after several years, while the best examples are capable of great maturity.
 The whites are at their most expressive when planted at altitude, where they show delicate tropical and floral aromas, and are best drunk young.

 Brazil does not have any indigenous grape varieties, so plantings are dominated by the so-called ‘international’ varieties such as Chardonnay and Merlot, although these are frequently blended or made into sparkling wines.
 The volume of reds harvested outweighs whites by about 3:1.
-Reflecting the industry’s Italian heritage, there are small plantings of Nebbiolo, Teroldego and Ancellota, for example, while other lesser known European varieties such as Tempranillo (Spain), Touriga Nacional (Portugal), and Cabernet Franc, Tannat, Malbec, Marselan, Petit Verdot and Alicante Bouschet (France) can also be found.
+Reflecting the industry’s Italian heritage, there are small plantings of Nebbiolo, Teroldego and Ancellota, for example, while other European varieties such as Tempranillo (Spain), Touriga Nacional (Portugal), and Cabernet Franc, Tannat, Malbec, Marselan, Petit Verdot and Alicante Bouschet (France) can also be found.

 Moving on to still wines: